 Created by LogMeIn, LastPass offers a range of free and paid plans and is, without a doubt, one of the most popular password managers for Mac users.
 It can be used on iOS and macOS devices and is perfectly compatible with other operating systems, so wherever you are, you can keep dozens of passwords secure within this app.

-Some people say the user experience isn't as good as they would like.
-But it gets the job done, and there are even plans for Teams and Businesses.
+Some people say the user experience isn't as good as they would like, but it gets the job done, and there are even plans for Teams and Businesses.

 3. 1Password

-For Mac users who want to make sure they have a Mac that is operating at peak performance while keeping their passwords safe (either within Safari or a third-party app), CleanMyMac X is worth downloading.
+For Mac users who want to make sure they have a Mac that is operating at peak performance while keeping their passwords safe (either within Safari or a third-party app), CleanMyMac is worth trying.
 It is an invaluable Mac performance improvement app that gets your computer running as good as new again while also helping to keep it secure from a whole load of viruses.

 4. Dashlane